-395 4.2 M-AL experimental results
+4.2 M-AL experimental results

-Frozen fractions of kaolinite suspension with $1.265 \text{ g L}^{-1}$ concentration as function of temperature are shown in Fig. 7a.
-Error bars are associated to the temperature bin interval ( $\pm 0.5$ K), and the uncertainty in the determination of $f{ice}$ stems from the counting statistics and the experimental temperature uncertainty.
-The active site density $n_s$ calculated from Eq.
-5 using $f{ice}$ in Fig. 7a is plotted in Fig. 7b.
+Frozen fractions of kaolinite suspension with 1.265 g L^{-1} concentration as a function of temperature are shown in Fig. 7a.
+Error bars are associated with the temperature bin interval ($\pm 0.5 \text{ K}$), and the uncertainty in the determination of f{ice} stems from the counting statistics and the experimental temperature uncertainty.
+The active-site density n{s} calculated from Eq.
+(5) using f{ice} in Fig. 7a is plotted in Fig. 7b.
 Here the error bars originate from Gaussian error propagation when using the measured data in Fig. 7a.
-From the calculation we excluded the data points for which $f{ice}$ was above 90% or below 10%.
-This cut-off was introduced because in these cases the uncertainty of $f{ice}$ was very large due to the poor counting statistics when freezing or unfreezing events occur very rarely.
+From the calculation we excluded the data points for which f{ice} was above 90% or below 10%.
+This cutoff was introduced because in these cases the uncertainty in f{ice} was very large due to the poor counting statistics when freezing or unfreezing events occur very rarely.

-Another criterion to use $f{ice}$ for further evaluations was that it should significantly exceed the background caused by impurities in the water used for generating the aqueous suspension.
-To determine this background spectrum, we investigated pure water droplets before each experimental run in M-AL, similarly to the M-WT measurements.
-However, in contrast to the 405 findings for M-WT, some of the HPLC water droplets froze in M-AL. This indicates that the abundance of impurities in the HPLC water was high enough in the relatively large ( $\sim 4 \mu L$ ) drops in M-AL to initiate freezing.
-Therefore, $f{ice}$ spectra for pure water samples were measured similarly as for the INP (Fig. 8).
-Although the number of freezing droplets was relatively small at temperatures higher than 248K, in some cases (e.g., when low concentrations were used) the INP nucleus spectra had 410 to be corrected by considering the water background spectrum as described below.
+Another criterion for using f{ice} for further evaluations was that it should significantly exceed the background nucleation caused by impurities in the water used for generating the aqueous suspension.
+To determine this background spectrum, we investigated pure water droplets before each experimental run in the M-AL, similarly to the M-WT measurements.
+However, in contrast to the findings for the M-WT, some of the HPLC water droplets froze in the M-AL. This indicates that the abundance of impurities in the HPLC water was high enough in the relatively large ($\sim 4 \,\mu$ L) drops in the M-AL to initiate freezing.
+Therefore, f{ice} spectra for pure water samples were measured in a similar way as for the INPs (Fig. 8).
+Although the number of freezing droplets was relatively small at temperatures higher than 248 K, in some cases (e.g., when low concentrations were used) the INP nucleus spectra had to be corrected by considering the water background spectrum as described below.

-In earlier experiments in M-AL (e.g., Diehl et al. (2014)), in-house produced MilliQ water was used as solvent for the aqueous solutions.
-Therefore, we also analyzed the MilliQ water in our present experiments.
+In earlier experiments in the M-AL (e.g., Diehl et al., 2014), in-house-produced Milli-Q water was used as a solvent for the aqueous solutions.
+Therefore, we also analyzed the Milli-Q water in our present experiments.
 The results are plotted by black symbols in Fig. 8.
-Apparently, using HPLC water from a freshly opened chemical bottle (red symbols) reduces the background $f{ice}$ .
-Nevertheless, the $f{ice}$ spectrum of HPLC water changed with time and increased significantly after about a year (magenta symbols), indicating an aging effect.
-This behavior of different water types is in accord with the finding of Hiranuma et al.
+Apparently, using HPLC water from a freshly opened chemical bottle (red symbols) reduces the background f{ice} .
+Nevertheless, the f{ice} spectrum of HPLC water changed with time and increased significantly after about a year (magenta symbols), indicating an aging effect.
+This behavior of different water types is in accord with the finding of Hiranuma et al. (2019).
+Since it is difficult to eliminate the contribution of INPs still present in highpurity water (see Fig. 8, and Whale et al., 2015), we applied a background correction method described below using the f{ice} spectrum for pure water drops collected prior and during each set of experiments.